Windows OS Hub

 Export result in csv or txt file

-In ADUC console, you can create a number of different saved queries organize them in a tree structure.
+In the ADUC console, you can create several different saved queries and organize them in a tree structure.
 In this way, you can create a convenient collection of LDAP queries to quickly perform common AD administration tasks.

 Saved query structure